su-schrum-classes/COLab3-Recursion/README.md

 # Lab 3: Recursion

-After installing NASM, execute the code by running the command `bash run.sh`.
+After installing NASM, execute the code by running the command `bash run.bash`.
 It will compute the first 10 Fibonacci numbers:
 ```
 fibRecursive(0) = 1
 fibRecursive(1) = 1